Registration & Details

 Maria Noel Groves is the bestselling author of the award-winning Body into Balance and Grow Your Own Herbal Remedies and owner of Wintergreen Botanicals in Allenstown, NH.
 She has more than 20 years of experience, is a registered professional herbalist with the American Herbalists Guild and a clinical herbalist certified by the Southwest School of Botanical Medicine.
 She writes and teaches nationally about herbal medicine and offers both on-site and distance herbal study courses and health consultations.

 We will cover the basics on what one needs to know to get started with keeping bees.
 Topics will cover basic honey bee biology, equipment, apiary location, protective clothing, and a brief run through on basic seasonal management along with how to harvest honey.

-Troy Hall is owner of Hall Apiaries located in Plainfield, NH.
-Managing a small commercial apiary of 500 colonies where he specializes in breeding queen bees, along with providing the local community and beyond with raw honey, beeswax, propolis, and nucleus colonies.
-All doing so since 2010 without the use of any chemicals or treatments of any kind.
+Troy Hall is owner of Hall apiaries located in Plainfield, NH.
+Troy manages a small commercial apiary of 500 colonies where he specializes in breeding queen bees, and provides the local community and beyond with raw honey, beeswax, propolis, and nucleus colonies, and has done so since 2010 without the use of any chemicals or treatments of any kind.